🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 The problem is narrowing down what specific issues come up and what to do about them.
 Because the ECS does so much, it’s hard — almost impossible — to tweak one area without affecting the others.

-Researchers have found many diseases that are possibly linked through an endocannabinoid deficiency, but migraines, irritable bowel syndrome (IBS), and fibromyalgia are the greatest evidence that it exists so far.
+Researchers have found many diseases that are possibly linked through an endocannabinoid deficiency, but migraines, irritable bowel syndrome, diarrhea, and fibromyalgia are the greatest evidence that it exists so far.
 These three, until now, appeared to have no cause and are, therefore, hard to diagnose.
 In fact, they tend to be written off as psychosomatic (“all in your head”).
 Medications and other treatments are hit-and-miss, usually resulting in a lifetime of care that really doesn’t do much.

 We’ll look at the health problems that might be caused by low endocannabinoid levels, or possible symptoms, so to speak, of CED.